All Episodes

 Oh, here we go.

-I mean this I was on the Tibetan plateau with Xi Jinping.
+I was on the Tibetan plateau with Xi Jinping.

-I traveled 17,000 miles and I've spoken with him more than any other state.
+I traveled 17,000 miles with him.

-I met alone with him, just he and I and a simultaneous interpreter 68 times, 68 hours.
+I met alone with him, just he and I, and a simultaneous interpreter, 68 times, 68 hours, 68 times, more than 68 hours.

 By the way, I turned in all my notes.

-Uh that's mathematically impossible, is it not?
+That's mathematically impossible, is it not?

-Uh it's pretty doubtful.
+It's pretty doubtful.

-Uh, I'm not sure Joe Biden has met with Jill 68 hours.
+I'm not sure Joe Biden has met with Jill 68 hours.

-Uh it's just really another example of when Joe Biden is off script, doesn't have the teleprompter, and he just goes off into la la land, and people scratch their heads and wonder what does that mean?
+It's just really another example of when Joe Biden is off script, doesn't have the teleprompter, and he just goes off into la-la land.

 Having, of course, been led away by somebody who helped him to know which direction to go.

-A lot of this stuff is troubling because it just doesn't make sense, and it's almost like he got bopped in the head just as he walked in to give a speech.
+And it's almost like he got bopped in the head just as he walked in to give a speech.

-So uh who knows what that meant?
+So who knows what that meant?

 Who knows where those numbers came from?

-He's sitting there and he's just one finger touch away from that button that blows it all up, and I'm thinking, please, God, don't let him get near that box.
+He's sitting there and he's just one finger touch away from that button that blows it all up.

-Yeah, that's why it's it's it's you know, you can make fun of it, and we can have some we could have some fun with it.
+Yeah, that's why it's, you know, he can make fun of it.

-This is the commander in chief, and we're talking to Governor Mike Huckabee.
+And we're talking to Governor Mike Huckabee.

-Uh Governor, I wonder if it matters.
+Governor, I wonder if it matters.

-And and this is what I mean.
+And this is what I mean.

-And Mitt Romney got a lot of flack for this in 2012 when he ran for president.
+Mitt Romney got a lot of flack for this in 2012 when he ran for president.

-But he said, I know, and this was at like a private dinner, and somebody caught it on tape.
+But he said, I know, and this was at like a private dinner and somebody caught it on tape.

-Forty-seven percent of the country will never vote for me.
+47% of the country will never vote for me.

 They'll never vote for me because they're given free stuff.

-Uh, do you think that he's a strong leader?
+Do you think that he's a strong leader?

-All ten answered no.
+All 10 answered no.

-All ten said Joe Biden.
+All 10 said Joe Biden.

-And I do think a lot of it is they just lean to the left and figure who's on our side, and it's Joe Biden right now.
+And I do think a lot of it is they just lean to the left and figure who's on our side and it's Joe Biden right now.

 And so they vote for him.